nicolecheng/finalproj/README.md

 Changelog:
 - January 20:
-	- Nicole: - wrote stuff in the README file
             - bug fix: hangman no longer lets you restart the game every time the mouse is clicked
 			- bug fix: password at the end of hangman is given
 			- new feature (ish) : "click to continue" message of the hangman congrats page is no longer just for show
 			- bug found: when hangman is lost, winning the restarts doesn't give you the congratulatory page
 			- bug fix: ^fixed
 			- bug found: congrats page doesn't come when game is exited and reopened
 				- maybe we should get rid of the exit button -- it's kind of unnecessary
 			- bug fix: ^ removed, and working now
 			- bug found: pressing on an incorrect letter multiple times takes away chances
 			- bug fix: ^ fixed that

-- January 21:
+-January 21:
-	- writing a new mini game:
-	- bug found: restart and exit button functions for hangman
+			- bug found: mouseClicks is not working
-	- To-Do List:
-		- new mini game
-		- congrats page of kittendrop
-		- passcode stuff
-		- ending
-		- new folder
+			- new feature: text boxes for certificate
+			- to-do: fix scene transition; text box positioning
+			- merged folders to HelloWorld and MissionGnocchi2